pipipeach/JHU_GettingCleaningData/README.md

 - there is R script [run_analysis.R]() which transforms the given data to a tidy data set.
 - and the tidy data [HAR-subject-activity-mean.txt] which is produced as an output from the R script.

+### Other Files:
+- Tidy data as a csv file [HAR-subject-activity-mean.csv](https://github.com/lindangulopez/JHU_GettingCleaningData/blob/master/HAR-subject-activity-mean.csv) which easy on the eyes and for quick data analysis with csv tools.
+- The Code Book as a web document, a metadata file for statisticians as the [CodeBook.Rmd](https://rpubs.com/lindangulopez/651343).

 **If you run into any problem feel free to contact me:@lindangulopez**

 ### You must: